 Email the entire package to mailto:firstname.lastname@example.org This email will reach both the CNO and USNMT contacts responsible for reviewing/confirming the distinguished award recommendation packages.
 Send questions about the request packages to email@example.com

-Navy personnel who have earned their distinguished badge(s) are listed as follows:
+Navy personnel who have earned their distinguished badge(s) are listed as follows (updated as of August 2017):

 Competitors make the “President’s 100” by scoring among the top 10% of competitors, not to exceed 100, in the President’s Match, held during the National Matches.
 Sailors making the President’s 100 must contact Director, Civilian Marksmanship Program (CMP) to receive a brassard.
 Enlisted personnel alone may wear the brassard on their uniforms, and do so as a rocker, at the top of the sleeve.
 By traditional practice, initiated by President Theodore Roosevelt, the President of the United States sends a letter of congratulation to the match winner.
 However, that tradition has not been kept up since President Clinton.